lehoangpl2020/SEOTracker/README.md

 2. Navigate to the `SEOTracker.API` directory.

 3. Open `appsettings.json` and update the connection string to point to your SQL Express database.
+The system will automatically create the database.

-4. Open a terminal window and run the following commands: dotnet restore dotnet run
+4. Open a terminal window and run the following commands:
+- dotnet restore
+- dotnet run

 5. The API should now be running on `https://localhost:7127`.